dotherightthing/traktor-live-v1/README.md

     * Source: `clyphx-pro/ClyphX_Pro/XTB/X-Controls.txt`
     * Target: `/Users/You/NativeKONTROL/ClyphX_Pro/XTB/X-Controls.txt`

+These map MIDI controls to Ableton Live's interface and provide LED feedback.

+I [symlink](https://gist.github.com/dotherightthing/3cbf17fe882dc8131eb8e9b9a501e9b9) the target files to the source files, but you can simply copy them over the top.

-The following files cannot be symlinked and need to be manually copied over the top:
+The following files cannot be symlinked and need to be manually copied over:

 1. `SelectedTrackLedStates.py`
     * Source: `nk-traktor-live/clyphx-pro/user_actions/SelectedTrackLedStates.py`